-Digital Humanities at the Center for Experimental Humanities
+Digital Humanities at XE

 Just as digital technologies have become embedded in almost every aspect of daily life, so too have they come to have a profound impact on scholarship and public discourse.
-In recognition of this paradigmatic change in our society and culture, the Center for Experimental Humanities has made the critique, analysis, and use of digital technologies a central part of the program’s curriculum and project work.
+In recognition of this paradigmatic change in our society and culture, Experimental Humanities & Social Engagement has made the critique, analysis, and use of digital technologies a central part of the program’s curriculum and project work.
 Within the academic world this kind of programmatic shift has come be known as the Digital Humanities (DH), a continually adapting and expanding set of questions, methods, and tools that are having a profound impact on the study of our world.
-The advanced inquiry of graduate-level work, the interdisciplinary nature of the program, and the commitment to alternative modes of scholarly production make CEH a natural home for DH within NYU and the program is one of a number of hubs of DH work across the university.
+The advanced inquiry of graduate-level work, the interdisciplinary nature of the program, and the commitment to alternative modes of scholarly production make XE a natural home for DH within NYU and the program is one of a number of hubs of DH work across the university.

 Central to the center's offerings are two non-sequential survey-style courses, Digital Humanities: Collections and Connections and Digital Humanities: Analysis and Visualization.
 These courses consider questions and technologies that are fundamental to the kinds of academic inquiry made possible by the digital medium and computational methods.
 Through readings, discussion, workshops, projects, and prototype design, students engage with what makes DH work important and engage with digital platforms that provide rhetorical and design flexibility for making intellectual arguments.